dillen1/dillen1/README.md

-# Hi 👋!
-My name is Eric and I'm a developer from Sweden
+# Hi 👋, I'm dillen and I'm a developer from Sweden.
 ###

 ## About Me